aclec/parse-mail-adapter-smtp-ejs/README.md

     port: APP_PORT,
     //This is the config for email adapter
     emailAdapter: {
         module: "parse-mail-adapter-smtp-ejs",
         options: {

-            from: 'your@sender.address',
+            nodeMailerOptions: {
+                host: 'your.smtp.host',
+                port: 465,
+                secure: true, //True or false if you are using ssl
+                auth: {
                     user: 'email@email.com',
                     password: 'AwesomePassword',
-            host: 'your.smtp.host',
-            secure: true, //True or false if you are using ssl
-            port: 465,
+                }
+                // you can add here other custom props for nodemailer like "tls"...
+            },

+            defaultFrom: 'noreply@sender.address', // Use for ResetPassword, VerifyEmail

+            templatesOptions: {
                 locales: ["en", "fr"],
                 defaultLocale: "en",
                 templatesDir: __dirname + '/templates/',

                 templates: {
                     //This template is used only for reset password email
                     //The locale used for these templates is the one of user.get("locale") or the default locale
                     resetPassword: {
                         //Name to your template
                         template:'reset-password.html',
                         //Subject for this email
                         subject: 'Reset your password'
                     },
                     verifyEmail: {
                         template: 'verify-email.html',
                         subject: 'Verify Email'
+                    }
                 }
             }

         }
     }
 });